DHP-stottepakke/pages/pages/dmp_knowledge_base/3_storage_backup.md

 > 3a.2\
 Give preference to the use of robust, managed storage with automatic backup, such as provided by IT support services of the home institution.
 Storing data on laptops, stand-alone hard drives, or external storage devices such as USB sticks is not recommended.

-Information about backup routines for all chosen storage solutions should be provided by the IT department.
-In cases were institutionally managed storage cannot be used (e.g. field trips), the 3-2-1 rule should be followed (at least 3 copies of the data, 2 different media, 1 off-site copy).
+As a default, choose storage solutions delivered by the IT department at your institution.
+These services will in general will include backup, make sure you familiarise yourself with the backup routines at your institution (e.g. frequency and retention period).
+In cases where institutionally managed storage cannot be used (e.g. field trips), the 3-2-1 rule should be followed (at least 3 copies of the data, 2 different media, 1 off-site copy).
+Be especially aware of cost and capacity issues if you have large amounts of data (in the order of terrabytes).

 #### Sufficiently adressed (DMP Evaluation Rubric)
 Clearly (even if briefly) describes:
 - The location where the data and backups will be stored during the research activities.